Call us: 0800 866 877

 In the future, disabled people and their families will have greater choice and control over their lives and supports, and make more use of natural and universally available supports.

-The Enabling Good Lives demonstrations are currently operating in Christchurch and in the Waikato.
-Learn more about the Christchurch EGL’s demonstration here: http://www.enablinggoodlives.co.nz/about-egl/
+The Enabling Good Lives model has been trialled in Christchurch, mid-central and in the Waikato.
+Learn more about the Christchurch EGL’s trial here: http://www.enablinggoodlives.co.nz/about-egl/

 Individualised Funding is a mechanism that enables persons with a disability to directly manage their disability supports.
 IF is available for eligible people who have either a home and community support services or a respite allocation.
 Learn more about Individualised Funding here: http://www.health.govt.nz/your-health/services-and-support/disability-services/types-disability-support/individualised-funding

 If you wish to make a complaint about the service you have received at Life Links please contact us on our free phone 0800 866 877.
 The LifeLinks complaints process is outlined here.
-Alternatively you can contact the Health and Disability Commissioner on free phone 0800 11 22 33 or online at www.hdc.org.nz; or the Health and Disability Advocacy Service on free phone 0800 555 050 or email advocacy@hdc.org.nz; or contact the Ministry of Health’s Disability Support Services on dsscomplaints@moh.govt.nz or call free on 0800 373 664 press 2.
+Alternatively you can contact the Health and Disability Commissioner on free phone 0800 11 22 33 or online at www.hdc.org.nz; or the Health and Disability Advocacy Service on free phone 0800 555 050 or email advocacy@hdc.org.nz; or contact Whaikaha-The Ministry of Disabled People at complaints@whaikaha.govt.nz.